LiubomirBezgan/Flow-and-temperature-monitoring/README.md

 ## DESCRIPTION & PURPOSE

-The device serves to register liquid flow and temperature values, as well as ambient humidity and temperature.
+The device presented in Figure 1 serves to register liquid flow and temperature values, as well as ambient humidity and temperature.
 A measurement is initiated and stopped by pressing a button mounted on the NUCLEO-F446RE board.
-An LED, that is located on the breadboard, indicates that the measurement is ongoing.
+An LED located on the breadboard indicates that the measurement is ongoing.
 The measurement results are recorded on an SD card as a "MeasXXX.csv" file, where XXX is the number of a corresponding measurement.
 + MCU Architecture: **Arm** 32-bit **Cortex-M4** CPU with DSP and FPU (STM32F446RET6)
 + OS: **FreeRTOS**
 + Peripheries: